From Arc Magmas to Ores (FAMOS)

 - Zeiss: Eddy Hill

 - Freeport McMoRan Copper & Gold: Mac Canby

 - QPXC: Jose Luis Jara

-- Members of FAMOS consortium will be attending the Prospectors & Developers Association of Canada (PDAC) Convention in Toronto from 4-7 March 2018.
+- Members of FAMOS consortium attended the Prospectors & Developers Association of Canada (PDAC) Convention in Toronto from 4-7 March 2018.

 - First Progress Meeting held in Bristol on 2-3 November 2017.